Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 #### **3.6 Cross-Browser Compatibility**
 The platform will be compatible with all major web browsers, including Chrome, Firefox, Safari, and Edge.
 This ensures that regardless of the browser being used, users will experience the same seamless functionality without encountering display or performance issues.
 The interface will undergo thorough testing across these browsers to prevent inconsistencies that could interfere with the user experience.

 ### **Accessibility**

 #### **3.7 Compliance with WCAG 2.1**
 Accessibility is a priority in the design of the platform, ensuring that all users, including those with disabilities, can effectively navigate and utilize the system.
 The interface will comply with Web Content Accessibility Guidelines (WCAG) 2.1, incorporating features such as:
 - **Screen Reader Compatibility**: For users who rely on screen readers, the platform will be fully navigable, with appropriate semantic markup and alternative text for non-text content.
 - **Keyboard Navigation**: Users will be able to navigate the interface entirely via keyboard if necessary, with focus indicators and logical tab orders.
-   - Most Facalty will just just the mouse.
+   - Most faculty will just use the mouse.

 #### **3.8 Color Contrast and Legibility**
 All design elements will adhere to the official Utah State University color style guide, ensuring visual consistency with institutional branding while maintaining accessibility standards.

 ---